0xtowers/litepaper/README.md

 Each game provides different actors with a share of the generated fees of the played game.
 One beneficiary here is the protocol, another is the creator of the game and the creators of the towers can provide a beneficiary address each.
+Note that the described design enables the approach of decentralized frontend hosting in which entities providing these frontends with different graphic design and appeal may capture game or tower fees for game creation.
 The fee distribution for a game may look like this.

 * 90% of deposits go to players who win the game
 *  5% of deposits go to the protocol as a management fee